 The HSS mode is activated by the right INPUT control selector on the strobe.
+The max flash sync speed (X-sync) is usually 1/200 or 1/250 s.

 By pressing it for a long time a first beeping sound will be issued immediately, followed by a second beeping sound which will be issued after about two seconds.
 After the last beeping sound the INPUT control selector can be released.